Concinnity-Risks/OasisRansomwareModel/README.md

 ## Ransomware losses can be caused by privacy and data breach, or digital asset and recovery

 Modern ransomware switches between multiple tactics, and thus we needed different sub coverages with in the model for incident response, digital asset and recovery, and extortion.
-We plan for business interruption in a future update of the model, and will consider other sub-coverages when new research comes to light that expllains them adequently.
+We plan for business interruption in a future update of the model, and will consider other sub-coverages when new research comes to light that explains them adequently.

 ## Ransom paid ratio: